 Make no mistake, JUCO and NJCAA volleyball teams compete at an extremely high level!
 Playing at a junior college gives athletes an opportunity to get two years of experience against college-level athletes, which can help them prepare for the rigors of four-year collegiate volleyball.

 While the NJCAA has become synonymous with JUCO sports teams, it’s only one of a few different governing bodies for JUCO sports.
 The National Junior College Athletic Association (NJCAA) is the largest junior college governing body, but the California Community College Athletic Association (CCCAA) also has many member institutes offering women’s volleyball programs.

 Because women’s volleyball is such a large (and growing) sport, the NJCAA volleyball is broken up into three divisions, just like at the NCAA level.
 The division levels are primarily broken out based on how many scholarships the member institutions are allowed to give their athletes.
 Here’s a brief explanation of the division levels:

-The NJCAA released the results of its Fall 2019 poll to reveal the top ranked NJCAA women’s volleyball programs.
+The NJCAA released the results of its Fall poll to reveal the top ranked NJCAA women’s volleyball programs.
 Visit NJCAA’s website for a full list of top ranked programs and more information on each team.
-The top 10 volleyball colleges are ranked below.

 You can view NCSA’s Power Rankings for top volleyball schools across all divisions here.

 Every year, the CCCAA compiles its volleyball rankings to list out the best volleyball colleges.
-Here are the most recent rankings:
+You can view them here.